om1cael/ChatLink/README.md

 Welcome to **ChatLink Client**!
 This is a lightweight Java client application designed to connect to the [ChatLinkServer](https://github.com/om1cael/ChatLink-Server) for global and private chat communication.

-> [!CAUTION]
+> [!NOTE]
-> Don't use this client for any sensitive purpose.
+> This application is not meant to be used for real communication.
 See [ChatLinkServer README](https://github.com/om1cael/ChatLink-Server/blob/main/README.md)

 ## Features 🌟